zxing-cpp/zxing-cpp/README.md

 ## Build Instructions

 ### Standard setup on Windows/macOS/Linux
-1. Make sure [CMake](https://cmake.org) version 3.10 or newer is installed.
+1. Make sure [CMake](https://cmake.org) version 3.14 or newer is installed.
-2. Make sure a C++17 compliant compiler is installed (minimum VS 2019 16.8 / gcc 7 / clang 5)
+2. Make sure a C++17 compliant compiler is installed (minimum VS 2019 16.8 / gcc 7 / clang 5).
 3. See the cmake `BUILD_...` options to enable the testing code, python wrapper, etc.

 ### Windows Universal Platform
-1. Download and install [CMake](https://cmake.org) 3.4 or more recent if it's not already installed.
+1. Make sure [CMake](https://cmake.org) version 3.4 or newer is installed.
+2. Make sure a C++17 compliant compiler is installed (minimum VS 2019 16.8).
-2. Edit the file [`wrappers/winrt/BuildWinCom.bat`](wrappers/winrt/BuildWinCom.bat) to adjust the path to your CMake installation.
+3. Edit the file [`wrappers/winrt/BuildWinCom.bat`](wrappers/winrt/BuildWinCom.bat) to adjust the path to your CMake installation.
-3. Double-click on the batch script to run it.
+4. Double-click on the batch script to run it.
-4. If the build succeeds, it will put the results in the folder UAP which is ready-to-use SDK extension.
+5. If the build succeeds, it will put the results in the folder UAP which is ready-to-use SDK extension.

 ### Android
 1. Install AndroidStudio including NDK and CMake (see 'SDK Tools').
 2. Open the project in folder [wrappers/android](wrappers/android).
-3. The project contains 2 modules: `zxingcpp` is the wrapper library, `app` is the demo app using `zxingcpp`
+3. The project contains 2 modules: `zxingcpp` is the wrapper library, `app` is the demo app using `zxingcpp`.

 ### WebAssembly
 1. [Install Emscripten](https://kripken.github.io/emscripten-site/docs/getting_started/) if not done already.